revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 </details>

-56. How is a yield different from a return?
+54. How is a "yield" different from a "return"?

 <details><summary><b> Show Answer</b></summary>